Wotcnt/Polyrifringence-Engine/README.md

 > `——>>>>——>>>> ∳nₓ-Phase-Beam *x⧉ → (TCP) Thermal Cavitic Plasma Amplification`
 >
->  *Thermal and plasma-like amplification attached to cavitation collapse motifs.*
+> *High-energy motif operator.*
+> Represents thermal or plasma-like amplification behavior as a symbolic or
+> stress-test regime, not a physical plasma device.

 ---